rotsee/thenmap-js/README.md

 `dataKey` is the id of the Google spreadsheet. `callback` is a function that will be called when the map is fully rendered (but not necessarily colored yet). `width` and `height` will determine the size and viewbox of the SVG.
 See [the API documentation](http://thenmap-api.herokuapp.com/#datasets) for description of the other settings.

-See examples folder for examples.
+See the examples folder and [the demo page](http://www.thenmap.net/demo) for examples.

 ## CDN
 The Javascript is hosted on Amazon.
 To include it from there: